Projectionsz/worlds-documentation/docs/monetization/Monetization.md

 ---

-# Step 3: The Arsenal - A Example IWP Implementation Guide
+# Step 3: The Arsenal - The Monetization Toolkit: A Conceptual Guide

 ## Understanding the Foundation: What You're Building